Sumegh22/Learn-With-Sumegh/spring-and-spring-boot/com.springboot.06.microservices/src/microservices.md

   - Step 1 : Create a project for Service-Registry and Add following spring-dependencies
          - cloud-bootstrap : (spring-cloud-starter) this dependency provides Non-specific spring cloud features
          - Eureka Server : (spring-cloud-starter-netflix-eureka-server) this dependency acts as spring cloud discovery service
-  - Step 2: Go to main class, ( class annotated with @SpringBootApplication) and add one more annotation `@EnableEurekaServer`
+  - Step 2: Go to main class, ( class annotated with @SpringBootApplication) and add one more annotation *@EnableEurekaServer*
   - Step 3: To avoid the service to self-register in the discovery list, we have to exclude our MS used for Service resgistry
          - configure the Application.yaml or configmap.yaml as below. registr-with-eureka as false and Set fetch-registry as false
          - `Note` : The Eureka Server's default port is 8761

+  - Step 4: Your service registry must not self register, hence in the application.yaml file add the below mentioned config so that service-registry MS does not register itself

 ```
 eureka:
   instance: